trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/update1.png

 In this example, updates are available for installed packages.
-To update the software, click the box next to "Package Updates" which will activate the "Start Updates" button.
+If a security update is available, it will be listed as such.
+To apply the available updates, click the box next to each entry to update, which will activate the "Start Updates" button.
 Once you click that button, it will change to "Stop Updates" so that you can stop the update, if needed.
-As the packages are updated, the progress of the updates will be displayed.
+As the selected updates are applied, the progress of the updates will be displayed.

 .. warning:: Update Manager will update **all** installed software.
 If you have placed a lock on a package using :command:`pkg` or